 - Medical Mutual

 *We apologize we do not accept Medicaid, Paramount Advantage & Buckeye Health Plan.

 Cosmetic procedures are considered elective and are not covered by your insurance company because they are considered not medically necessary.
 Examples of such procedures are Botox, chemical peels, microdermabrasion, Restylane, skin tag removals and removal of benign moles.

-The provider will exam every inch of your skin from your scalp to between your toes.
+The dermatologist or physician assistant provider will exam every inch of your skin from your scalp to between your toes.
 If you’re feeling self-conscious, remember that they’ve seen it all before and a few minutes of exposure means knowing the truth about your skin.
 This is a great time for you to get familiar with your skin also.
 If you need anything removed, that may happen at a later appointment.